 It’s a good idea to have a treat pouch and dog treats on hand at all times too.
 Sometimes your dog won’t cooperate unless they’ve been bribed, so having a treat handy is a great way to ensure obedience.
 If you decide to do training as well, this makes it easy to reward the dog for good behavior as quickly as possible.

 Take your safety seriously as well.
-Carry pet deterrent spray to protect against stray dogs, and you may want to carry Mace or something similar to protect against feral humans.
+Carry pet deterrent spray to protect against stray dogs, and you may want to carry pepper spray or something similar to protect against feral humans.
 You should also wear a reflective vest if you plan on working after the sun goes down.

 Be sure to think of your comfort.
 Get a pair of comfortable shoes, and buy a nice pair of wireless headphones if you plan on listening to music or podcasts while you work (be sure you can still hear what’s happening around you, though).
 You should also invest in a GPS unit if you don’t have a cell phone because you don’t want to get lost out there.